lintubaby5/sqlalchemy-challenge/README.md

 ## Results

 When we pulled the data, we first looked at the the precipitation for a one year timeframe.
 We reviewed the activity from August 23, 2016 - August 23, 2017.
 The average was 18% based on 2,021 observations.
-This tells us that throughout the year, Oahu was mostly sunny throughout the day and experienced low rainfall.
+This tells us that throughout the year, Honolulu was mostly sunny throughout the day and experienced low rainfall.

 ![precipstats](https://github.com/lintubaby5/sqlalchemy-challenge/blob/main/SurfsUp/Images/precipitation_stats.png)
 ![precipgraph](https://github.com/lintubaby5/sqlalchemy-challenge/blob/main/SurfsUp/Images/precipitation_analysis.png)